Carbonic anhydrase: Background

 An enzyme is a substance that acts as a catalyst in living organisms which helps to speed up chemical reactions.
 Carbonic anhydrase is one important enzyme that is found in red blood cells, gastric mucosa, pancreatic cells, and even renal tubules.
 It was discovered in the year 1932 and it has been categorized into three general classes.
 Class one being alpha carbonic anhydrase which is found in mammals, class two being beta carbonic anhydrase which is found in bacteria and plants and lastly, class three which is gamma carbonic anhydrase which is found in methanogen bacteria in hot springs.
 The three classes of carbonic anhydrase all have the same active site with a Zn metal centre; however, they are not structurally similar to each other.
 The main role of carbonic anhydrase in humans is to catalyze the conversion of carbon dioxide to carbonic acid and back again.
 However, it can also help with CO2 transport in the blood which in turn helps respiration.
-It can even function in the formation of hydrochloric acid by the stomach.[Citation needed] Therefore, the role of carbonic anhydrase depends on where it is found in the body.
+It can even function in the formation of hydrochloric acid by the stomach.
+Therefore, the role of carbonic anhydrase depends on where it is found in the body.